 Trustees have a legal obligation to report the trust’s income and gains to HMRC.
 This involves filing a Trust and Estate Tax Return (SA900), which includes details of the trust’s income, gains, and any tax deductions claimed.
 Accurate record-keeping is essential to meet these reporting obligations.

-Trustees must also provide beneficiaries with information about their share of the trust’s income and gains, which is necessary for their personal tax returns.
-Failure to comply with these obligations can result in penalties.
+Trustees must also provide beneficiaries with R185 certificates detailing their share of the trust’s income and the tax already paid, which beneficiaries need for their personal tax returns.
+Failure to comply with these obligations can result in penalties from HMRC.

 Tax Benefits and Deductions